Gene Hackman was likely dead for 9 days before he and his wife were found, sheriff says

 Police responded to the call and discovered Arakawa’s body on the ground inside a bathroom next to an orange prescription pill bottle with scattered pills on the floor, the affidavit says.

+The pills are “important evidence” for the pathologists and the medical examiner to consider as they try to make a determination about the cause and manner of death, according to Mendoza.

-The body “showed obvious signs of death, body decomposition, bloating in her face and mumification (sic) in both hands and feet,” the affidavit states.
+The body “showed obvious signs of death, body decomposition, bloating in her face and mummification (sic) in both hands and feet,” the affidavit states.
+Mummification usually starts over two weeks after a person dies, Santa Fe Fire Chief Brian Moya said.

 A German shepherd dog was also found dead in the bathroom.
 The dog was in a crate, police have clarified; the affidavit says the dog was in a closet.
 Two healthy dogs were found on the property.